siouan/frontend-gradle-plugin/README.md

 `installScript` property must be set to the corresponding NPM/Yarn command.
 This task depends on the `installNode` task, and optionally on the `installYarn` task if the `yarnEnabled` property is `true`.

-This task may be executed directly, especially if the Node distribution and/or the Yarn distribution must be downloaded again.
+This task may be executed directly, e.g. if one of the Node/Yarn version is modified, and a distribution must be downloaded again.
+Otherwise, this task is called automatically by Gradle, if one of these tasks is executed:
+`cleanFrontend`, `assembleFrontend`, `checkFrontend`, `publishFrontend`.

 ### Clean frontend